iotaledger/industry-marketplace/MaMa/README.md

 ### transaction.js

-Creates transaction in Devnet
+Creates transaction in Devnet.
+Useful to test current state of implementation.

-### zmq.js

-Connects to zmq node, fetches transactions under a certain tag and gives out the encoded message